larols/vmware-aria/aria-automation/subscriptions.md

 https://vra-fqdn/automation-ui/#/blueprint-ui;ash=%2Fblueprint%2Fedit%2Fb566ff96-8984-4054-883d-f4cf13211ea5
 ```

-And the ID that I'm interested in keeping form the URL is,
+And the ID that I'm interested in keeping from the URL is,

 ```
 b566ff96-8984-4054-883d-f4cf13211ea5